tanvincible/dodo/docs/src/getting-started/overview.md

 ## Conclusion

-From a developer’s point of view, Dodomatic’s architecture is built to automate and simplify the often tedious process of managing CI/CD workflows.
+From a developer’s point of view, Kurajo's architecture is built to automate and simplify the often tedious process of managing CI/CD workflows.
 The integration of Dodo, raphus.io, automated testing repositories, and an intelligent bot (Dox) ensures that workflows are not only generated dynamically but are also kept up-to-date and thoroughly validated.
 This modular, scalable design sets the stage for long-term growth, community involvement, and a robust, open-source ecosystem that will empower developers for years to come.

 Feel free to dive into each component’s documentation for more detailed insights.

 Happy coding!